St Ives, Cornwall

-St Ives (Porthia, meaning "St Ia's cove") is a seaside town, civil parish and port in Cornwall, England, United Kingdom.
+St Ives (/sənt ˈaIvz/; Porthia /kw/, meaning "St Ia's cove") is a seaside town, civil parish and port in Cornwall, England, United Kingdom.
 The town lies north of Penzance and west of Camborne on the coast of the Celtic Sea.
 In former times, it was commercially dependent on fishing.
 The decline in fishing, however, caused a shift in commercial emphasis, and the town is now primarily a popular seaside resort.
 It is notable in achieving the title of Best UK Seaside Town from the British Travel Awards in both 2010 and 2011.
 It was named best seaside town of 2007 by The Guardian newspaper.

 St Ives has become renowned for its number of artists, and is home to the Tate St Ives gallery, among other artistic outlets.

 The town was incorporated as a borough in 1639.
 As well as St Ives itself, the parish also includes Carbis Bay, Lelant and adjoining rural areas.
 At the 2021 census the population of the parish was 10,748 and the population of the St Ives built up area as defined by the Office for National Statistics was 5,410.